BadFish-HSrui/FPSLocker-Warehouse/README.md

 Remember that NX-FPS is limited by SaltyNX capabilities.
 Read SaltyNX readme to check which games are not compatible.<br>
-Currently this repository is dedicated only to FPSLocker 2.5.0 or newer + SaltyNX 1.5.0 or newer
+Currently this repository is dedicated only to FPSLocker 3.0.0 or newer

 ---